 How many times do you get to see half a mountain covered with snow and the other half with brown land?
 How many times do you get to see the entire land covered with snow?
 How many times do you see people switching their seats from the left window to the right one or vice-versa?

-This is what happens when you take a flight to Leh during the winters!
-All you need is a window seat, a clear weather and may be a good camera.
-While I was enjoying this breath-taking view, an announcement was made by the flight attendant, “Fasten your seat belts.
+This is what happens when you take a flight to Leh during the winter!
+All you need is a window seat, clear weather and maybe a good camera.
+While I was enjoying this breathtaking view, an announcement was made by the flight attendant, “Fasten your seat belts.
 We are about to land and photos are prohibited.”
 With this announcement, everyone settled onto their seats and packed their cameras.
-Finally, we landed after an hour of breath-taking views of the mighty Himalayas.
+Finally, we landed after an hour of breathtaking views of the mighty Himalayas.
 We were shocked when we stepped out of the flight, as we were greeted by the -10 degree warm afternoon air.
 We then headed to our hotel, where we were welcomed by TTH folks.

 Tilad Do

-Next morning, we packed our bags moved towards the 1st camp site, Tilad Do!
+The next morning, we packed our bags and moved towards the 1st campsite, Tilad Do!

-As we were moving towards our 1st camp, we were seeing a huge blue frozen river in front of us flowing till eternity, with tall mountains on both the sides.
-Everyone in the bus was excited to place their first step on the Chadar and finally the wait was over when after 3hours of drive, we reached our campsite.
+As we were moving towards our 1st camp, we were seeing a huge blue frozen river in front of us flowing till eternity, with tall mountains on both sides.
+Everyone on the bus was excited to place their first step on the Chadar and finally, the wait was over when after 3 hours of drive, we reached our campsite.
 In the evening, our trek leader taught us how to walk on ice and gave us some precautionary tips that may be required for the next 6 days.

-Finally, the moment arrived when we put our gum boots and placed our first step on the ice.
-It was a marvellous moment with everybody trying to find their step on the surface which was very slippery.
+Finally, the moment arrived when we put on our gum boots and placed our first step on the ice.
+It was a marvelous moment with everybody trying to find their step on the surface which was very slippery.

 Tilad Do to ShingraKoma